mpremus/lmdb-php/README.md

 ##How to:

-To use this module (in php extension) phplmdb.so u must add extension in your php.ini:
+To use this module (in PHP extension) phplmdb.so u must add extension in your php.ini:
 Windows: http://php.net/manual/en/install.windows.extensions.php
 Linux: add extension=phplmdb.so in your php.ini file (located at /etc/php5/)